lilab-bcb/cumulus/docs/hashing_cite_seq.rst

 Demultiplex cell-hashing/nuclei-hashing data using demuxEM or prepare for CITE-Seq analysis
 -------------------------------------------------------------------------------------------

-Follow the steps below to run **scCloud** for cell-hashing/nuclei-hashing/CITE-Seq data on Terra_.
+Follow the steps below to run **cumulus** for cell-hashing/nuclei-hashing/CITE-Seq data on Terra_.

 #.
 Run Cell Ranger tool to generate raw gene count matrices and antibody hashtag data.